 Patients still have full access to Mary Potter Hospice services if they choose to be referred to the SCENZ group.
 It means patients wanting both palliative care and assisted dying can receive both.
 It also means those fearful of assisted dying, can be reassured that our staff are not involved in this, and that assisted dying will not occur on our inpatient unit.

-Assisted dying will be legal in New Zealand from 7 November 2021.
+Assisted dying is now legal in New Zealand.
 The introduction of assisted dying means that a person with a terminal illness who meets the eligibility criteria can request medication to end their life.
 The Act sets out the legal framework for accessing assisted dying, eligibility criteria.
 The Ministry of Health is responsible for the Act.